NickPax/my-website/blue-pearls.md

 ---
 layout: page
-title: Caitlin's blue pearls of wisdom
+title: Caitlin's blue pearls of wisdom 2
 ---

-<h1>These are notes taken from about PT #25</h1>
+<h1>These are some of Caitlin's annotations taken from about PT #20 onwards:</h1>

 <br/>